All pastors have both a life and a ministry. Here are mine.

 Son: Jerusha Jackson

-Interesting Fact: He migrated from Johnston County, North Carolina (where he had first moved with his parents as a youngster) to the newly formed Fayette County, Georgia in the early 1820s.
+Interesting Fact: Jordan Jackson served in the United States Army from 1813 to 1814 during the War of 1812.
+Thereafter, he migrated from Johnston County, North Carolina (where he had first moved with his parents as a youngster) to the newly formed Fayette County, Georgia in the early 1820s.
 He did this to take advantage of land grants made available (specifically Land Lot 252 of Cession 116) by cession to the United States from the Creek Indian Nation in the treaty of 1821.
 Shortly thereafter, he appears in the records of Hopeful Primitive Baptist Church (located in northern Fayette County) as a Deacon for the year 1825.
 Records indicate he was very active in his church.
-At the time of this death, he was a very prosperous landowner and farmer.
-(Source: Census records, land and tax records, military records, church records, and his will.)
+At the time of this death, in 1862, he was a relatively prosperous landowner and farmer, having been blessed with five sons and six sons-in-law as built in farmhands.
+Neither he, nor any member of his immediate family, ever owned slaves.
+(In fact, it appears that the only Jackson ancestor of mine ever to have owned slaves was Thomas Jackson Sr. [listed below], who lived and died 110 years before the civil war [1704-1751], and who was, ironically, a resident of the northern city of Boston for most of his life.
+Records indicate he had three slaves in 1743.
+At the time of hid death eight years later, he no longer owned slaves.
+It is possible that he granted them their freedom prior to his death.)
+With regard to Jordan himself, irrespective of his fairly large land-holdings at the time of his death, and even though he himself did not live to see it, both the life he had built and the world he had known were soon to be turned upside down as the Confederacy suffered the twin humiliations of defeat and reconstruction.
+(Sources: Census records, land and tax records, military records, church records, and his will.)

 Children: Son: James Jackson